Dongguan Guangdong, China Travel Guide

 Frequently hosts various art exhibitions, typically having local and regional artists.
 It supplies a platform for contemporary and traditional Chinese art.

 A modern performing arts center.
-It is home to a diverse program of local and international plays, concerts, and dance performances.
+It is the location of a diverse program of local and international plays, concerts, and dance performances.
 It delivers cultural entertainment.

 Check the official websites of these institutions or local listings for up-to-date and upcoming exhibitions or performances.
 This confirms you do not miss any special events happening while you're there.

-Exhibits and performances are often in Mandarin.
+Exhibits plus live acts are often in Mandarin.
 Translation apps or guided tours (if available) may assist understanding.

 Some venues may have online ticketing.
 Early booking for popular shows is advisable.